nickarora/pinly/README.md

 * Create hover "Pin" button which appears over other users' pins

-* Create Form in which user can input a website address, images are scraped, and the user is asked which he or she would like to pin.  ** This seems tricky and I anticipate it will take some time **

 * Ensure Forms have appropriate submit, cancel buttons -- as well as cancel through "Blur"

 [Details][phase-three]